tanisham2/tanisham2/README.md

 ## 🚀 About Me

 - Currently pursuing BTech CSE (AIML)
-- Learning MERN Stack, and building projects in AIML
+- Building projects MERN Stack, and in AIML
 - Interested in exploring concepts of DSA, OOPs, RBMS
 - Actively participate in College activites and clubs